-Good leaders need GREAT conflict management and trigger control skills.
-How are yours?
+Good leaders need GREAT trigger management skills.

-Managing DOWN –
+The Conflict in Managing DOWN –

 These are the conflicts where you, the leader, must provide performance feedback to staff who may, or may not be interested in (or in agreement with) your assessment of them, but absolutely need to hear you in order to meet the ongoing needs of the organization.
 They can choose what they choose, but it’s your job to make sure they know, full well, the implications of their choices.

 So how good are you with these types of accountability and realignment discussions?
 What happens when you fail to address important issues in a timely manner with your direct reports?